skynav/ttt/README.md

  * Warn if absolutized feature designator is not a known standard designator. ([Issue 221](https://www.w3.org/AudioVideo/TT/tracker/issues/221)).
  * Error if xml:base on ttp:extensions is not absolute.
 (6.1.4 P4)
  * Error if absolutized extension designator doesn't conform to extension-designation defined in E.1.
 (6.1.5.
 P4)
- * Error if time expression uses `f` metric or frame component when tts:timeBase is clock.
-(10.3.1 P5)
- * Error if time expression uses `f` metric or frame component and frame is greater than frame rate minus one.
-(10.3.1 P5)
- * Error if time expression uses sub-frame component when tts:timeBase is clock.
-(10.3.1 P6)
- * Error if time expression uses sub-frame component and sub-frame is greater than sub-frame rate minus one.
-(10.3.1 P6)
- * Error if metadata element expresses metadata information both with attributes and child elements.
-(12.1.1 P2).
  * Error if actor element's agent attribute does not reference an agent element.
 (12.1.7 P3)
  * Error if ttm:agent attribute IDREF does not reference an agent element.
 (12.2.1 P2)
  * Warn if same IDREF appears more than once in specified ttm:agent attribute.
 (12.2.1)
  * Update schema to use constrained definition of role token syntax, and not just NMTOKENS.
 See ttd:role data type.
  * Warn if same token appears more than once in specified ttm:role attribute.
 (12.2.2)
- * Error if other extension namespace takes for that doesn't take a fragment identifier.
+ * Error if other extension namespace uses form that doesn't take a fragment identifier.
 (E.1 P4)

 ## To Do (Optional)